Vmihajlovic/Filter-AWS-JSON/README.md

 # parsingAWS-JSON
 small program to parse the list of AWS IPs, particularly EC2 services

-This program is written in Python 3, untested in other versions.
+This program is written in/for Python 3 and will not work in earlier versions.